Misato Katsuragi: Critical reception

 Critics have been generally positive about Misato's character.
-Several reviewers praised the characterisation and psychology of the character.
+Anime reviewers praised the characterisation and psychology of the character.
 According to writer Kazuhisa Fujie, she is "the most elaborately described character in Evangelion".
 Japanese website Niconico ranked her first among animated characters that are most suited to the role of big sister, appreciating both her messy, affectionate, homely attitude and her military skills.
-Crunchyroll's Kara Dennison called her an extremely "under-appreciated" character while the website Autostraddle lauded her brilliance and intelligence, deeming her one of the most-realistic characters to ever appear in a shōnen anime.
+Crunchyroll's Kara Dennison called her an extremely "under-appreciated" character.
 The website Urban Cinefile described her as a "daring, decisive, innovative" character.
 The websites Screen Rant and Comic Book Resources ranked Misato among the best characters in the series.
 According to Ritwik Mitra of Screen Rant; "One of the important women in Shinji's life and a great character in her own right, Misato is ... one of the more intriguing characters in the entire show, and a treat to watch during some of the more impactful moments in Neon Genesis Evangelion".